Constructing Perfect Steganographic Systems

-The rest of the paper is organized as follows.
+{\bf Contents.} The rest of the paper is organized as follows.
 In the next section we present the basic definitions.
-Section~\ref{sec:ex} provides an example of a simple perfectly secure stegosystem.
-This stegosystem does not have the maximal capacity, but it demonstrates the ideas used in the stegosystems that we present in the subsequent sections.
-In Section~\ref{sec:main} we present a (perfectly secure) stegosystem for the case of a memoryless source of covertexts, which has the mentioned asymptotic properties of the rates of hidden text transmission, and in Section~\ref{sec:alg} we briefly describe how it can be algorithmically realized in practice.
-Section~\ref{sec:mark} contains an extension of the stegosystem of Section~\ref{sec:main} to the case when the source of covertexts has a (finite) memory.
-Finally, Section~\ref{sec:disc} contains a discussion.
+In Section~\ref{sec:main} we present a (perfectly secure) stegosystem for finite-memory source of covertexts, which has the mentioned asymptotic properties of the rates of hidden text transmission; this stegosystem is a generalization of the stegosystem for i.i.d.\ sources of covertexts described in \cite{Ryabko:07stego, Ryabko:09steg}.
+In Section~\ref{sec:alg} we briefly describe how this stegosystem can be algorithmically realized in practice.
+In Section~\ref{sec:skc} we present a result of the opposite kind: there are sources of covertexts that are so complex that any stegosystem that has a linear speed of transmission, must have an exponential Kolmogorov complexity.